kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 `PodGroup` as a standalone runtime object.
 In the [current design](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling), PodGroups are embedded within the Workload spec, which creates challenges around immutability, scaling, and lifecycle management.
 Under this proposal, the following changes are proposed:

-- `Workload` becomes a scheduling policy definition that specifies what workload behavior should be applied
+- `Workload` becomes a static template defining scheduling hierarchy and scheduling policy definition that specifies what workload behavior should be applied
-- `PodGroup` becomes a runtime object that is automatically created by true controllers (Job, JobSet, LeaderWorkerSet) when they create workloads, rather than being embedded within the Workload spec.
+- `PodGroup` becomes a runtime self-contained runtime scheduling unit for a group of pods that encapsulates both the scheduling policy and status.
+It is automatically created by true controllers (Job, JobSet, LeaderWorkerSet) when they create workloads, rather than being embedded within the Workload spec.
 It will be created based on the `podGroupTemplate` defined in the referenced Workload.